e2eSolutionArchitect/troubleshoot/aws/eks/your current user or role does not have access to kubernetes.md

 Anyways now its our clean and clear step by step resolution here

 1. I assume you have a system/bastian host configured with awscli and kubectl. connect to that system and run below commands to update kubeconfig
+## Make sure you have aws configure done.
 ```
 ubuntu@ip-172-31-44-3:~$ aws eks --region us-east-1 update-kubeconfig --name e2esa-tutorials-eks-cluster
 Added new context arn:aws:eks:us-east-1:<aws-acc-id>:cluster/<cluster-name> to /home/ubuntu/.kube/config